Keksuccino/docs_fancymenu/conditions.md

 ## Is Server Online
 Checks if a specific server is online and reachable.
 **Value required**: Yes - Server IP address (with or without port)

+## Is Resource Pack Enabled
+Checks if a specific resource pack is currently selected/active.
+**Value required**: Yes - Resource pack title or pack ID (e.g., `Programmer Art` or the pack's ID)

 ## Is Variable Value
 Checks if a FancyMenu variable has a specific value.